lubeda/EspHoMaTriXv2/README.md

 - ulanzi-simple.yaml
 - EHMTXv2.ttf

 to your esphome directory (usually /config/esphome).
-In your esphome dashboard you will find a new device named `ulanzi-simple`.
+In your esphome dashboard, you will find a new device named `ulanzi-simple`.

 #### Step 2